RickLearnsToCode/RickLearnsToCode.github.io/_posts/2020-02-09-my_first_sinatra_app.markdown

 Once the basic structure for all of the models and views was done, it became a very iterative process.
 I would test the app extensively by running it locally through a shotgun development server.
 This allowed me to test my links and flows, identifying bugs and unintended behavior as I went.
 Every time I noticed a bug or something else I didn't like, I would pause and code a fix.
 Then I would test again, and commit the change to my git repo.

 Overall I would guess I've put about 30 hours of work into building this application.
 It may not be pretty, but I'm very happy with the functionality and I learned a lot.
 Looking forward to moving on to Rails for my next project and moving towards more complex projects!

+You can see a walkthrough of the app's functionality here: https://youtu.be/OHJBM0ITD0s